 For over 50 years, the Heineman Foundation has supported hospitals and clinics in over 30 countries with medical equipment and supplies, and with free educational opportunities for medical personnel from facilities worldwide.
 In Belize and Guatemala, it facilitated the first open heart surgeries, developed robust cardiology and cardiac surgery programs, and equipped primary care clinics and operating rooms, among other care settings.

-“It is a privilege to be part of these efforts and help provide much needed medical resources to these countries,” said Michael C. Tarwater, chief executive officer for Carolinas HealthCare System, at the unit openings.
+“It is a privilege to be part of these efforts and help provide much needed medical resources to these countries,” said Michael C. Tarwater, chief executive officer for Atrium Health, at the unit openings.
 “The establishment of new services at these hospitals reflects their spirit of progress and dedication to the wellbeing of their communities.
 We look forward to continuing our involvement with medical assistance projects in Central America that make possible the delivery of quality and affordable healthcare throughout the continent.”